Workers’ Compensation for Workplace Head Injury

 - Emotional and personality changes

 These symptoms may linger for years, interfering with work functions and the ability of the victim to live his or her life.
 Victims should benefit from workers’ comp.
 The families of severe TBI victims, who are often left comatose or in a state in which they are unable to care for themselves, also have the right to seek benefits if the injury resulted from a workplace accident.
-We help workers and their families get all the necessary benefits.
+Our attorneys help workers and their families get all the workers’ compensation benefits they are eligible for.

 High-Risk Jobs For Work-Related Head Injuries